SimonGaufreteau/ZygorGuidesViewer/README.md

 # VanillaEpochLeveling

+# PROJECT CURRENTLY IN STANDBY, WAITING FOR EPOCH UPDATES

 ## Overview

 This is a port of Zygor 3.3.5 addon to Project Epoch (Vanilla+ 1-60), with the following guides :